lynxthecat/cake-autorate/README.md

 to `/tmp/sqm-autorate.log` when `enable_verbose_output` is set to '1'.

 Disabling logging when bit required is a good idea given the rate of logging.

+## Polite request

+If you use this script I have just one ask.
+Please post on the OoenWrt thread referenced below and comment with your feedback.
+This will help improve the script for the benefit of others.